7772/eumji-modal-pattern/README.md

-# The Best Practice of Modal In React Native
+# Eumji Modal Pattern: The Best Practice of Modal In React Native

 ***Proposal*** for nice developer experience when using modal in React Native.